 It will be clear that the desired depth of topsoil must have been previously determined.
 Since the topsoil will settle it should be an inch or two higher than the desired final grade.
 For best results there should be a gradual change from subsoil to topsoil.
-This can be accomplished by blending the topsoil to the subsoil so there is no definite line between the two.
+This can be accomplished by mixing a little of the topsoil into the subsoil so there is no definite line between the two.